Preventing adverse effects of infection and inflammation in the premature infant

 - Gibson MK, Crofts TS, Dantas G. Antibiotics and the developing infant gut microbiota and resistome.
 Curr Opin Microbiol 2015; 27: 51-6.

-I am an internationally renowned neonatologist and transdisciplinary clinician scientist, with broad interests across newborn health; I am in the School of Human Sciences at UWA and an NHMRC Investigator Fellow.
-I am also Associate Dean (Research) in the Faculty of Science at UWA and an Honorary Research Fellow at Telethon Kids Institute.
+I am an internationally renowned neonatologist and transdisciplinary clinician scientist, with broad interests across newborn health; I am in the School of Human Sciences at UWA, an NHMRC Investigator Fellow and an Honorary Research Fellow at Telethon Kids Institute.
 My extensive preclinical and clinical research program aims to prevent adverse outcomes of the premature lung, brain, lung, heart, gut and immune system in infants born prematurely through development and evaluation of interventions that improve development of multiple organ systems.

 Funding and Collaborations